search

 Exposed Ceiling Beams: For a rustic, farmhouse look, exposed wooden beams on the ceiling could add warmth and character.
 The design often leaves these beams untreated or finishes them with a light stain to emphasize the natural grain.

 Open Concept Floor Plan: Large, open spaces with few interior walls to create a seamless flow between living, dining, and kitchen areas.
-This open concept suits a riverside setting, offering unobstructed views of the river.
+Furthermore, this open concept suits a riverside setting, offering unobstructed views of the river.

 Large Windows and Sliding Glass Doors:

-To maximize the views of the river and bring in natural light, large windows and sliding glass doors are essential.
+To maximize the views of the river and bring in natural light, large windows as well as sliding glass doors are essential.
 Wood or metal typically frames these, creating a connection between the farmhouse and the surrounding landscape.

 Sustainable Construction Techniques: